 For more info and current black-out dates: The HUB>>Quick Links>>Complimentary Admission

-Magic Kingdom has always been the hardest park to use guest passes at…but not for the next few months!!!
-Enjoy!!!
+Magic Kingdom has always been the hardest park to use guest passes at especially around the holidays.

 Disney’s Hollywood Studios: